 Moving out of state is a big project, and thus requires extensive planning.
 To help you navigate the course of moving from one state to another, here’s a moving-to-a-new-state checklist.
 Following this step-by-step guide can help you stay on top of your to-do list and minimize stress in the process.

-- 3. Consider healthcare options.
-Moving out of state means finding a new doctor, a new dentist, etc. — and possibly dealing with a new healthcare provider/system.
+- Moving out of state means finding a new doctor, a new dentist, etc. — and possibly dealing with a new healthcare provider/system.
 Doing this prior to the move can eliminate the anxiety of needing to find care in a hurry once you arrive.

-- 6. Tend to utilities.
-Contact utility companies (water, gas, electricity, etc.) and other providers (Internet, security system, cable TV/satellite dish, etc.) on both ends of the move with service conclusion and starting dates.
+- Contact utility companies (water, gas, electricity, etc.) and other providers (Internet, security system, cable TV/satellite dish, etc.) on both ends of the move with service conclusion and starting dates.

-- 7. Forward your mail.
-If you’re able to provide a new address (or otherwise a P.O. box number), set up mail forwarding in advance.
+- If you’re able to provide a new address (or otherwise a P.O. box number), set up mail forwarding in advance.
 This will help to ensure uninterrupted mail delivery.

 Use these tips to increase your odds of a hassle-free relocation experience, which hopefully leads to a safer, more seamless transition.
 To find the best in long-distance moving support, contact our professionals at Ward North American!